jmurga/flexsweep/docs/introduction.rst

 Minimum requirements
 --------------------
 Flex-sweep is now able to run into a workstation, moving from HPC and high storage necessities.
 The minimum requirements will depend mainly on the species' genome and the number of samples.
-We tested Flex-sweep on 1000GP data.
-We run YRI population (n = 108) simulations, summary estimations from simulations, summary statistics from autosomes, training and prediction using the following workstation configuration in a few hours.
+We tested Flex-sweep on the entire 1000GP dataset.
+The examples presented in the documentation run YRI population (n = 108) simulations, summary estimations from simulations, summary statistics from autosomes, training and prediction using the following workstation configuration in a few hours.

+The summary statistics estimation heavily relies on numpy arrays, so sample size and RAM consumption are the limiting factors of our software.
+We tested YRI population workflow using the following recommended configuration to achieve reasonable fast genome-wide predictions.

 * Pop!_OS 22.04
 * AMD Ryzen 9 PRO 5945 workstation (24 cores)